 Director: Pawel Pawlikowski - Cinematographer: Łukasz Żal, PSC

 Camerimage Silver Frog

 Director Pawel Pawlikowski and Cinematographer Łukasz Żal created a masterpiece with Ida in 2013.
 Cold War is a companion piece to Ida, also in black and white and also framed in 4 by 3, but with a more complex story whose sweep takes us from rural Poland to East Berlin, Paris and Yugoslavia in the Nineteen Fifties and Sixties.
-Tomasz Kot plays Wiktor, a musical director who falls in love with Zula, played by Joanna Kulig, a Polish chorus girl who becomes a Parisian jazz singer and is at the heart of the film.
+Tomasz Kot plays Wiktor, a musical director who falls in love with Zula, played by Joanna Kulig, who is at the heart of this film as a Polish chorus girl who becomes a Parisian jazz singer.

 Cold War follows the impossible love of this tumultuous couple as each one pursues different ideals of personal or political freedom, together and apart on both sides of the Iron Curtain.
 Pawlikowski's dazzling mise en scène is a formal mélange, starting with austere stationary shots in Stalinist Poland, then moving the camera as the story progresses to bohemian Paris.
-Cold War continues with the 4 by 3 format first adopted in Ida, but, rather than head room, the compositions now appear to me as a construction around the frame's center.
+I was struck by a long dolly shot crossing the Berlin border, and a memorable handheld one-shot scene of Zula dancing to Rock Around The Clock.
+Cold War continues with the 4 by 3 format first adopted in Ida, but, rather than head room, the compositions now appear to me as constructions around the frame's center.

 It's wonderful to see Łukasz Żal develop and extend the cinematography of Ida to achieve the superlative level of Cold War.